How to perform the Gaze Stabilization Test (GST)

 After you have completed the test, you will get a summary screen that reports the fastest head movement the patient could achieve, in each direction, while identifying the correct optotype direction.

-Figure 15 - GST results summary screen
+Figure 20: GST results summary screen.

 If you have recorded more than one run in any direction, you can use the drop-down arrows to select which run you would like to display in the summary report.

-If you record with the room camera active, you can playback the video using the play arrow.
+If you record with the room camera active, you can play back the video using the play arrow.
 You can also add notes to attach to your video playback timeline.

-Figure 17 - Option to add notes
+Figure 22: Option to add notes.

 Manual test mode